 , the number of programs like Project Access has increased tenfold in recent years, as more students with learning disabilities decide to pursue higher education.
 Debra Hart, the director of education and transition for the Institute for Community Inclusion at the University of Massachusetts-Boston, told USA Today that the number of programs has grown from just 22 in 2001 to more than 250 today.

 This Vermont institution was specifically created to help students with learning disabilities get the degree they need to move into the career of their choice, according to a report at the Chronicle of Higher Education

 .
 This school has a 25-year history of preparing students for a wide range of career fields, including the STEM disciplines: science

 , technology, engineering, and mathematics

 .
 The college received three federal grants over the last two years to help finance the STEM project.

 Landmark is now collaborating with three other community colleges across the country to develop a one-semester course for educators to prepare them to work effectively with students that have learning disabilities within the STEM program.
-The expansion is occurring as educators are realizing there are a disproportionate number of LD students in community colleges today.
+The expansion is occurring as educators are realizing there is a disproportionate number of LD students in community colleges today.
 Steve Fadden, vice president for research and institute operations at Landmark, told the Chronicle that students with learning disabilities have hidden problem-solving strengths.
 Instructors who learn to tap into those strengths will help students achieve greater success in the classroom.

 Choosing a College